IsaakBM/cesmle-ocn-fetch/README.md

   - current production final addition/downscaling worker
   - reads one trusted baseline climatology and one anomaly/delta file
   - can remap the anomaly onto the trusted target grid before addition
-  - can repair missing anomaly cells only inside the trusted target wet mask
+  - can repair missing anomaly cells only inside the trusted target wet mask or an external coastal mask such as the GLORYS `thetao` wet mask
+  - can optionally fill missing baseline cells inside an external coastal mask before addition, but the current IPCC/ESGF biogeochemistry path now reads an already-filled GLORYS-coast hindcast baseline and leaves this option off
   - currently supports `nearest` and `distance_weighted` anomaly fill methods
   - the current distance-weighted implementation reuses precomputed local donor geometry instead of rebuilding the donor search from scratch for every missing coastal cell
+  - donor values come only from the original finite field being repaired, so newly filled coastal cells do not become donors during the same fill pass
   - adds the repaired anomaly to the baseline
   - then dynamically fills missing top layers in the final output
   - writes the native output and can optionally regrid a final delivery copy